AlexK-1/Console3D/README.md

-The class `Console3D.objects3D.figures.Sphere` is drawn as a perfectly flat sphere and has 4 parameters: `position` coordinates of the center of the sphere in three-dimensional space, `diameter`, `reflections` from 0 to 1 denotes the degree of specularity, `visible` if `false`, then the sphere will be invisible.
+The class `Console3D.objects3D.figures.Sphere` is drawn as a perfectly flat sphere and has 4 parameters: `position` coordinates of the center of the sphere in three-dimensional space, `diameter`, `reflects` from 0 to 1 denotes the degree of specularity, `visible` if `false`, then the sphere will be invisible.

 ```python